MyPureCloud/genesys-cloud-webrtc-sdk/doc/headset.md

 #### `showRetry()`
 Function that determines if a "show retry" button should be shown on screen to allow the user to attempt to reconnect to their selected vendor and the corresponding implementation.
 The show retry button should show up if:

-    1.)
-The selected implementation has disabled retry capabilities 2.)
-The selected device is not supported (`!selectedImplementation`) 3.)
-The selected implementation is not connected (`!selectedImplementation.isConnected`) 4.)
-The selected implementation is not connecting (`!selectedImplementation.isConnecting`)
+1. The selected implementation has disabled retry capabilities
+2. The selected device is not supported (i.e. there is no matching implementation - `!selectedImplementation`)
+3. The selected implementation is not connected (`!selectedImplementation.isConnected`)
+4. The selected implementation is not connecting (`!selectedImplementation.isConnecting`)

 Declaration:
 ``` ts